There are two very important things you need to do to get started with Django:

 The virtual environment tool in Python is called

-The output from your command window should look something like this:
+The output from your command window should look something like this (your version numbers may be different):

-virtualenv is installed, you need to create a virtual environment for your project by typing:
+Once you have created your project folder, you need to create a virtual environment for your project by typing

 virtualenv has finished setting up your new virtual environment, open Windows Explorer and have a look at what

 virtualenv created for you.
-In your home directory, you will now see a folder called
+In your project directory, you will now see a folder called

 \env_mysite (or whatever name you gave the virtual environment).
 If you open the folder, you will see the following: